lux4rd0/homeassistant/esphome/lilygo_t5_weatherflow.md

                     id: deep_sleep_control
                     sleep_duration: '${sleep_time}'

 You will need to define an [input_boolean](https://www.home-assistant.io/integrations/input_boolean/) that is part of Home Assistant helpers and can be found in Devices & Services.
-This needs to be added manually and the Entity ID needs to match the devicename/sensor in ESPHome..
+This needs to be added manually, and the Entity ID must match the devicename/sensor in ESPHome.

 ![enter image description here](https://labs.lux4rd0.com/wp-content/uploads/2022/06/lilygo_t5_input_boolean.png)

-If Prevent Deep Sleep is toggled on, the display will still refresh but will not go into deep sleep.
-This is useful if you want to manually change the display pages and refresh - or if you're needing to do a firmware upgrade.
+If Prevent Deep Sleep is toggled on, the display will still refresh but not go into a deep sleep.
+This is useful if you want to change the display pages and refresh them manually - or if you need to do a firmware upgrade.

 The script also checks to see what time it is.
-If it's nighttime (between midnight and 6am, it goes into an extended deep sleep as defined in the top substituion section.
-If it's not nighttime, it does a short sleep cycle, also defined in the top substituion section - currently configured for 15 minutes.
+If it's nighttime (between midnight and 6 am, it goes into an extended deep sleep as defined in the top substitution section.
+If it's not nighttime, it does a short sleep cycle, also described in the top substitution section - currently configured for 15 minutes.

-The display is only configured to refresh once the data is loaded - which is every time the Lilygo reboots or wakes from sleep.
-If it stays awake, you will need to either manually refresh the screen, set the display configuration to refresh at a specific interval, or wait for the last sensor to be refreshed on the Home Assistant server.
+The display is only configured to refresh once the data is loaded - every time the Lilygo reboots or wakes from sleep.
+If it stays awake, you will need to manually refresh the screen, set the display configuration to refresh at a specific interval, or wait for the last sensor to be refreshed on the Home Assistant server.